 In 2015 two important cases were decided.
 In one, the Court ruled that a woman whose ex-husband was retiring should not continue to receive the previously ordered maintenance for life and that she should get a job to support herself.
 In a second, a woman who divorced her then impecunious, but now multi-millionaire husband more than a decade ago was given the right to open an application for financial support from him.

-These decisions may significantly influence decisions going forward and emphasise the wisdom of obtaining expert legal guidance throughout the process.
+These decisions may significantly influence decisions going forward.

 Recently, the Government has published online advice on the process.